aureumapes/srmp-public/manual.md

 ### Download on Discord (free)

 The mod is available to download for free in [Saty's Discord](https://discord.gg/NtB7baV).
 All you need to do is join the discord and then download your desired version from the #multiplayer-development channel.
-So, now that you have downloaded your mod zip archive, move on to the next step, installation!
-Now you can [install the mod](#install-the-mod).
+So, now that you have downloaded your mod zip archive, move on to the next step, [installation](#install-the-mod)!

 ### Download on Github (free)